bet-lab/enex_analysis_engine/docs/user_guide.rst

 User Guide
 ===========

-This guide provides comprehensive instructions for using the en-system-ex-analysis package.
+This guide provides comprehensive instructions for using the Energy-Exergy Analysis Engine package.

 Getting Started
 ---------------